FastLED/FastLED/README.md

 ## Development

-If you want to make changes to the FastLED then please
+If you want to make changes to FastLED then please

   1. Fork FastLED into your repo and clone it locally.
   2. Open up the root folder of this repo with VSCode.